akkartik/mu/README.md

   running natively.

-* As a further refinement, it is possible to render label names in the trace by adding a second flag to both the `translate` and `run` commands:
+* As a further refinement, it is possible to render label names in the trace by adding a second flag to the `bootstrap translate` command:
   ```
   $ ./bootstrap --debug translate input.subx -o binary
   $ ./bootstrap --trace run binary arg1 arg2  2>trace